 Have equity in your home?
 Want a lower payment?
 An appraisal from Salt Lake Appraising Company can help you get rid of your PMI.

-A 20% down payment is usually the standard when buying a house.
-Considering the liability for the lender is oftentimes only the difference between the home value and the sum remaining on the loan, the 20% adds a nice buffer against the costs of foreclosure, selling the home again, and typical value changesin the event a purchaser defaults.
+It's largely understood that a 20% down payment is accepted when buying a house.
+Considering the risk for the lender is oftentimes only the difference between the home value and the amount outstanding on the loan, the 20% adds a nice cushion against the expenses of foreclosure, selling the home again, and regular value fluctuationsin the event a borrower doesn't pay.

-Banks were taking down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
-How does a lender manage the additional risk of the small down payment?
-The answer is Private Mortgage Insurance or PMI.
-This additional policy covers the lender in the event a borrower is unable to pay on the loan and the worth of the home is lower than what is owed on the loan.
+During the recent mortgage boom of the last decade, it was customary to see lenders commanding down payments of 10, 5 or sometimes 0 percent.
+A lender is able to manage the increased risk of the reduced down payment with Private Mortgage Insurance or PMI.
+PMI takes care of the lender in the event a borrower is unable to pay on the loan and the value of the house is lower than what the borrower still owes on the loan.

-PMI can be pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and oftentimes isn't even tax deductible.
-Different from a piggyback loan where the lender consumes all the costs, PMI is money-making for the lender because they acquire the money, and they receive payment if the borrower doesn't pay.
+Because the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and often isn't even tax deductible, PMI can be pricey to a borrower.
+Opposite from a piggyback loan where the lender absorbs all the costs, PMI is beneficial for the lender because they secure the money, and they get the money if the borrower doesn't pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are obligated to automatically cease the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
-The law pledges that, at the request of the homeowner, the PMI must be released when the principal amount equals only 80 percent.
-So, acute home owners can get off the hook a little earlier.
+The Homeowners Protection Act of 1998 makes the lenders on nearly all loans to automatically cancel the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+The law guarantees that, upon request of the home owner, the PMI must be released when the principal amount equals just 80 percent.
+So, wise home owners can get off the hook ahead of time.

-Since it can take countless years to reach the point where the principal is just 20% of the original amount of the loan, it's crucial to know how your home has increased in value.
-After all, any appreciation you've acquired over time counts towards removing PMI.
-So why pay it after your loan balance has dropped below the 80% threshold?
-Despite the fact that nationwide trends forecast plunging home values, understand that real estate is local.
-Your neighborhood might not be following the national trends and/or your home may have gained equity before things simmered down.
+It can take many years to reach the point where the principal is only 20% of the initial loan amount, so it's crucial to know how your home has appreciated in value.
+After all, all of the appreciation you've achieved over time counts towards removing PMI.
+So why pay it after the balance of your loan has dropped below the 80% mark?
+Your neighborhood might not be adopting the national trends and/or your home might have secured equity before things settled down, so even when nationwide trends indicate plunging home values, you should understand that real estate is local.

-The hardest thing for almost all home owners to understand is just when their home's equity rises above the 20% point.
-An accredited, licensed real estate appraiser can surely help.
-As appraisers, it's our job to know the market dynamics of our area.
-At Salt Lake Appraising Company, we're masters at determining value trends in Draper, Salt Lake County and surrounding areas, and we know when property values have risen or declined.
-When faced with data from an appraiser, the mortgage company will most often drop the PMI with little trouble.
-At that time, the homeowner can retain the savings from that point on.
+A certified, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a hard thing to know.
+As appraisers, it's our job to understand the market dynamics of our area.
+At Salt Lake Appraising Company, we're masters at identifying value trends in Draper, Salt Lake County and surrounding areas, and we know when property values have risen or declined.
+Faced with figures from an appraiser, the mortgage company will most often do away with the PMI with little anxiety.
+At that time, the homeowner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: